gpoliko/js-data-structures/README.md

-# JavaScript Data Structures and Algorithms
+# JavaScript Data Structures, Algorithms and Design Patterns
 My aim is to implement popular data structures, algorithms and design patterns using the JavaScript programming language.
 I am on a never-ending learning journey and essentially "sharping the saw".
 I will also endeavor to provide documentation for each data structure and algorithm, implement tests and practice using JSDoc.

 **DISCLAIMER:**